toebeann/Tobey.PluginDoctor/ROADMAP.md

 ## Short-term

+1. detect TypeInitializationException and similar during plugin initialisation as distinct to generic initialisation issues, as an indicator that the user may be on an incompatible game/game version, or have an incompatible dependency version installed.

-1. design and implement in-game GUI to display report to user in a nice format, with buttons to copy diagnoses, treatments and advisements to the clipboard in markdown syntax for easy pasting into e.g. discord, github issues, etc.
+2. design and implement in-game GUI to display report to user in a nice format, with buttons to copy diagnoses, treatments and advisements to the clipboard in markdown syntax for easy pasting into e.g. discord, github issues, etc.

-2. offer to treat the following types of issues:
+3. offer to treat the following types of issues:

     - mod developer forgot to include `BepInDependency` attribute in their plugin: we can attempt to fix this by patching the plugin .dll to have a `BepInDependency` attribute as needed with Mono.Cecil in a preloader patcher.